Fidelity Bonds

 Embezzlement

-Embezzlement and other misappropriations of funds are risks for companies whenever partners or employees have access to company finances.
-If an employee writes a company check for their own gain, a fidelity bond can reimburse your company for the loss.
+If an employee writes a company check or makes an electronic transfer for their own gain, a fidelity bond can reimburse your business for the loss.

 Purple check mark